Key Takeaways

 - Maintenance of intestinal barrier function

-- Production of beneficial compounds like butyrate for colon health
+- Support for the production of beneficial compounds like butyrate for supporting overall digestive well-being

 Where to Find Nature's Best Probiotics: Top Fermented Foods

 Fermentation transforms ordinary foods into probiotic powerhouses through controlled bacterial or yeast activity.
-However, not all fermented foods contain live probiotics, pasteurization eliminates beneficial bacteria, so choosing unpasteurized, refrigerated options ensures maximum microbial diversity.
+However, not all fermented foods contain live probiotics, pasteurization reduces live bacteria, so choosing unpasteurized, refrigerated options may help support microbial diversity.

 Dairy-Based Options: Look for yogurt and kefir labeled "live and active cultures" with minimal added sugars.
-Greek yogurt typically contains higher protein content, while kefir offers more diverse bacterial strains than traditional yogurt.
+Greek yogurt typically contains higher protein content, while kefir may provide a different range of bacterial strains than traditional yogurt.

 Plant-Based Varieties: Kimchi delivers Lactobacillus kimchii alongside vitamin C and fiber.
 Raw sauerkraut provides multiple Lactobacillus strains plus digestive enzymes.
-Tempeh offers probiotics with complete protein, while miso adds umami flavor and beneficial Aspergillus oryzae.
+Tempeh may contain probiotics with complete protein, while miso adds umami flavor and beneficial Aspergillus oryzae.

 | Food | Key Strains | Serving Ideas | Dairy Status |